-10.1.9 50% coverage requirement
+E-2 50% coverage requirement

-While the Functional Space area is generally known, it is necessary to work out a scale to be able to calculate the area of the controls type coverage and the control zone size from an RCP.
+While the functional space area is generally known, it is necessary to work out a scale to be able to calculate the area of the controls type coverage and the control zone size from an RCP.
 The scale can be checked on site by measuring the dimensions of a ceiling tile.
-It is important not to assume that the tiles are a standard metric size, as in practice there may be numerous grids in use, and it is not possible to be sure of the dimensions without measurement or other evidence such as a label from a replacement ceiling tile box.
+It is important not to assume that the tiles are a standard metric size, as in practice there may be numerous grids in use.
+It is not possible to be sure of ceiling grid dimensions without measurement or other evidence, such as a label from a replacement ceiling tile box.

-To calculate whether the controls cover > 50% of the Functional Space, sum the areas of the control zones for occupancy sensing or time clock control and divide the answer by the total area of the Functional Space.
+To calculate whether the controls cover > 50% of the functional space, sum the areas of the control zones for occupancy sensing or time clock control and divide the answer by the total area of the functional space.

-Figure 24: Plan showing occupancy sensors throughout the site
+Figure 27: Plan showing occupancy sensors throughout the site

-For example, there are four separate areas shown in Figure 24 and each has at least one occupancy sensor present.
-As all spaces have occupancy sensors, this is greater than 50% of the Functional Space Area and thus the control type for this tenancy is 'Occupancy control'.
+For example, there are four separate areas shown in Figure 27 and each has at least one occupancy sensor present.
+As all spaces have occupancy sensors, this is greater than 50% of the functional space Area and thus the control type for this tenancy is 'Occupancy control'.

-Note the provided plans in Figure 24 do not provide any information about how the luminaires in each space are linked to the various occupancy sensors.
-Additional information would be needed to try and calculate the various control zone sizes in this Functional Space.
+Note the provided plans in Figure 27 do not provide any information about how the luminaires in each space are linked to the various occupancy sensors.
+Additional information would be needed to try and calculate the various control zone sizes in this functional space.

-Figure 25: Plan showing perimeter occupancy sensing and daylight harvesting, with no controls marked for the rest of the tenancy.

-Figure 25 shows a plan with perimeter occupancy sensing and daylight harvesting, but with no controls marked for the rest of the functional area.
+Figure 28 shows a plan with perimeter occupancy sensing and daylight harvesting, but with no controls marked for the rest of the Functional Space.
 In this case it is possible that the remaining space is controlled by some form of manual or timer control.

+Figure 28: Plan showing perimeter occupancy sensing and daylight harvesting, with no controls marked for the rest of the tenancy.

-The Assessor can try and understand the controls by:
+The assessor can try and understand the controls by: